 When did gap insurance start?

-This coverage type began in the early 1980s to help those insured who purchased a car and found themselves owning more than it was worth if it was in a total loss situation.
+Gap coverage started in the early 1980s to help those insured who purchased a car and found themselves owning more than it was worth if it was in a total loss situation.
+The higher price of motor vehicles, longer-term auto loans and the increasing popularity of leasing in the 1980s led to the creation of gap protection.

 How long does gap insurance last?

 It will continue for the duration of your gap policy.
-You don’t need this coverage once you’ve paid off your car loan, or even once you owe less than the actual cash value of your car.
+You don’t need this coverage once you’ve paid off your car loan or even once you owe less than the actual cash value of your car.
 You should notify your insurer that you want to cancel the coverage at that time.
 Otherwise, it will remain in force until the end of the gap policy terms.